shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 MaxEnt models, also known as Maximum Entropy models or polynomial logistic regression, handle continuous features and provide a flexible framework for classification.
 Support Vector Machines (SVMs) allow for the distinction of arbitrary class configurations by projecting original class vectors into a higher-dimensional space where classes are linearly divisible.
 SVMs are mediated by a kernel function, which measures similarity between pairs of vectors, but they do not expand the classification criteria.

 In summary, each method for text classification has its advantages and disadvantages, depending on factors such as parameter selection, probabilistic model development, and the characteristics of the dataset.
 Understanding the strengths and weaknesses of each method is crucial for selecting the most appropriate technique for a given NLP task.

----

-This structured approach provides a clearer understanding of the various aspects of text classification and their applications in natural language processing.

 ### Extending to Large Language Models and Deep Neural Networks in the 20th Century